second-state/WasmEdge-WASINN-examples/wasmedge-ggml-llama-interactive/README.md

 - `ctx-size`: Set the context size, the same as the `--ctx-size` parameter in llama.cpp. (default: `512`)
 - `n-predict`: Set the number of tokens to predict, the same as the `--n-predict` parameter in llama.cpp. (default: `512`)
 - `n-gpu-layers`: Set the number of layers to store in VRAM, the same as the `--n-gpu-layers` parameter in llama.cpp.
 When using Metal support in macOS, please set `n-gpu-layers` to `0` or do not set it for the default value. (default: `0`)
 - `reverse-prompt`: Set it to the token at which you want to halt the generation.
 Similar to the `--reverse-prompt` parameter in llama.cpp. (default: `""`)
-- `batch-size`: Set the number of batch size for prompt processing, the same as the `--batch-size` parameter in llama.cpp.  (default: `512`)
+- `batch-size`: Set the batch size number for prompt processing, the same as the `--batch-size` parameter in llama.cpp. (default: `512`)

 (For more detailed usage instructions regarding the parameters, please refer to [WasmEdge](https://github.com/WasmEdge/WasmEdge/blob/master/plugins/wasi_nn/ggml.cpp).)